Planit-001/react-frontend/README.md

 #App To-do's

 Next steps:
+    - display calendar events (see: calendar 'agenda') on dashboard
     - add sidebar view for calendar that displays selected calendar information with options:
       - title, description, start and end times
       - ability to download .ics file